8ozStudios/code-samples/README.md

       q4end="April 3, 2016"
       defaultmessage="Sorry, window test dates are unavailable"]

- This custom template allows the user to add the next four upcoming date ranges (start and end date for each), as well as a default message to show if they forget to update them by the time the last date range ends.
+ This custom template allows the user to add the next four date ranges (start and end date for each, in a human readable format), as well as a default message to show if the last date range ends.
 This saved them a lot of time and worry.

- - text-blocks-eventfilter.php - Similar to above, the client wanted to be able to display an upcoming event of a certain type and have the event disappear after it occurs and show the next one.
+ - text-blocks-eventfilter.php - Similar to above, the client wanted to be able to display an upcoming event (custom post type) of a certain type and have the event disappear after it occurs and show the next one.
 Previously they were doing this by hand and frequently forgetting to keep the site up to date.
-This template allows the user to set the type of event (matching 2 different post type taxonomies) and also the number of upcoming events to show.
+This template allows the user to set the type of event (matching 2 different custom post type taxonomies) and also the number of upcoming events to show.
 The shortcode looked like this:

    [text-blocks id="event-filter" template="eventfilter" topic="sales" type="webinars" limit="1"]

  - text-blocks-rotatingitems.php - The client wanted an easy way to be able to add rotating slides to a page.
-For example, a block of testimonials or logos that rotated.
+For example, testimonials or logos that rotated.
 To avoid adding a new plugin, I created another custom template that would turn any bulleted listed (unordered list items) into a slideshow.
 All the user had to do was create a text block, add a bulleted list of any kind of content (text, images, event tables) and use the shortcode like this:

    [text-blocks id="test-slideshow-block" template="rotatingitems"]

- As you can see in the php file, the custom template includes the js and css files for Unslider, a very simple slider jquery plugin and activates it on page load.
+ As you can see in the php file, the custom template includes the js and css files for Unslider, a very simple slider jquery plugin, and activates it on page load.
 The code uses a random number generator to make the element ID unique, so multiple sliders could exist on the same page without conflicting name space.
 There are various config settings that have default values but can be overridden, by passing more values through the shortcode, like this:

    [text-blocks id="test-slideshow-block" template="rotatingitems" autoslide="yes" shownav="no" showarrows="no" slidedelay="4000"]